 Google Ads can be fickle, and sometimes it might seem like your ads have disappeared from the search results entirely.
-For any advertiser or business owner, this can cause panic, but there’s always a logical explanation as to why your Google Ads disappeared.
+For any advertiser or business owner, whether it is a coffee shop, bakery or fashion brand, this can cause panic.
+But there’s always a logical explanation as to why your Google Ads disappeared.
 What’s more, there are also plenty of ways to fix them, from issues related to your account setup to other problems such as optimisation.

 Before you start trying to work out why your ads have disappeared, it’s first of all important to be sure that they’re not showing.
 Typing in your keywords on Google to see if your ads are showing is not a reliable measure of whether or not they’ve vanished.